 How beautiful and useful this key-holder is!
 Patty pinned it to a pocket inside her winter coat to hold an emergency extra set of keys.
 It is really long, with a divided area for a loop at each end (they don’t show in this picture).
 I’m a firm believer in braiding loops into both ends of utility braids—you never know when they’ll come in handy.

 I need this for my crossword puzzle clipboard!
 Patty mentioned that the braid is only barely long enough, even though she had been very careful about measuring out enough thread.
 This has happened to me too—it’s usually because I haven’t factored in enough length for “take-up.”
 As you braid, some of the length of the thread gets taken up in going back and forth across the braid.
-The amount of take-up varies depending on the type of thread, the width of the braid, and your tension, so it’s hard to know how much to allow for.
+The amount of take-up varies depending on the type of thread, the width of the braid, and your tension, so it can be hard to estimate how much extra length to allow for take-up.

 Dominic contacted me a couple of days after I finally posted a video for the 7-loop spanish braid tutorial.
 In two days, he had learned the spanish braid (in Spain, too!) and had already used it to make a bracelet with a knotted loop closure and a bicolor Star Knot button, like the ones he shared in my first Reader’s Gallery.

-The loop-buttonhole he’s braided is quite different than any of the ones I’ve used—in the left photo, look below the Star knot button at that great-looking rim-like section where the loop attaches to the main part of the braid.
+The loop-buttonhole he’s braided is quite different than any of the ones I’ve used—in his first photo, look below the Star knot button at that great-looking rim-like section where the loop attaches to the main part of the braid.

 Dominic is coming to Braids 2012 this August, so I will get to meet him in person, plus (I hope) learn a knot or two from him on the side.